datanav/docs/technical/businesscentral-wave.rst

 -------------------------------------------------
 Before any synchronization can take place, a link between a Businesscentral Customers and a Wave Customer person must be established.

-A new Wave Customer person will be created from a Businesscentral Customers if it is connected to a Businesscentral Customers, Salesorders, or Customers-company that is synchronized into Wave.
+A new Wave Customer person will be created from a Businesscentral Customers if it is connected to a Businesscentral Customers, Salesorders, Customers-person, or Customers-company that is synchronized into Wave.

 Once a link between a Businesscentral Customers and a Wave Customer person is established, it will keep in sync between the two systems, regardless of where it is edited.